lenticulariz/PythonFractalGrower/README.md

 # PythonFractalGrower
 This is a python script designed to grow fractals!

-It works via the L-system.
+It works via a system based off the L-system.
 Where you assign a starting axiom, then apply a set of rules to it

 For example:
 axiom: "A"